dashpay/docs-platform/docs/tutorials/contracts-and-documents/retrieve-data-contract-history.md

 # Retrieve data contract history

-In this tutorial we will retrieve the history for a data contract created in the [Register a Data Contract tutorial](../../tutorials/contracts-and-documents/register-a-data-contract.md).
+In this tutorial we will retrieve the history of a data contract created in the [Register a Data Contract tutorial](../../tutorials/contracts-and-documents/register-a-data-contract.md).
+Only contracts that have enabled the `keepsHistory` option during contract creation will store revision information.

 ## Prerequisites